IS492-SP26/team-project-ai-streamer/README.md

 Rather than building another chatbot or VTuber engine, we focus on designing a governance layer that sits between a Large Language Model (LLM) and a livestream interface.

-## Problem Statement and Why It Matters
+## 🧠 Problem Statement and Why It Matters

-AI livestream agents (e.g., AI VTubers or autonomous digital personas) operate in environments that are:

-- Real-time and public
-- Multi-turn and highly dynamic
-- Influenced by financially incentivized prompts
-- Shaped by platform-specific slang and emotes
-- Subject to reputational and platform-level risk
+AI livestream agents—such as AI VTubers and autonomous digital personas—operate in environments that differ fundamentally from traditional chatbot settings.
+Livestream contexts are **real-time**, **public**, and **highly dynamic**.
+Audience interactions unfold over extended multi-turn conversations, often shaped by platform-specific slang, emotes, and financially incentivized prompts.
+These environments introduce reputational and platform-level risks that do not exist in closed, developer-controlled applications.

-Recent LLM security research shows that multi-turn attacks are significantly more effective than single-turn prompts.
-At the same time, governance and agent literature highlights that increasing autonomy increases systemic risk.
+Recent research in LLM security shows that **multi-turn adversarial interactions are significantly more effective than single-turn attacks**, as models struggle to maintain safety guardrails across extended dialogue.
+At the same time, governance and agent literature highlights a structural pattern: as systems become more autonomous, the **risk surface expands**.

+This creates a core tension between:

+- **Autonomy**, which enables personality, improvisation, and engagement
+- **Safety**, which requires constraint, mediation, and oversight

-Most existing solutions assume structured input or developer-controlled settings.
-These assumptions do not hold in livestream contexts.
+Most existing defenses assume structured input formats or developer-controlled contexts.
+These assumptions do not hold in open livestream chat, where inputs are:

-Creators today face a tradeoff:

-- Restrict autonomy to ensure safety, reducing personality and engagement
-- Allow autonomy and risk adversarial steering or policy violations

-We frame this as an autonomy calibration problem:

-How can AI livestream agents dynamically adjust their level of autonomy in adversarial public environments while preserving persona consistency and audience engagement?

-This matters now because:

-- AI agents are moving from tools to semi-autonomous actors
-- Livestream AI personas are increasing in scale and visibility
-- Prompt injection vulnerabilities remain unresolved in real-world deployments
-- Non-expert creators lack accessible governance tools
+- Unstructured natural language
+- Culturally situated (e.g., evolving emotes and slang)
+- Continuously interactive and multi-turn

+As a result, creators face a practical tradeoff.
+Restricting autonomy preserves safety but reduces expressiveness.
+Allowing greater autonomy increases engagement but raises the risk of adversarial steering, policy violations, or persona breakdown.

+We therefore frame this as an **autonomy calibration problem**.
+The challenge is not merely filtering harmful content, but dynamically adjusting the level of autonomy an AI agent is granted in response to contextual risk.
+This matters now because AI agents are transitioning from passive tools to semi-autonomous actors, livestream-based AI personas are increasing in scale and visibility, and accessible governance mechanisms remain underdeveloped for non-expert creators operating in adversarial public environments.

 ## Target Users and Core Tasks